 Thomas, who has won awards for his beers in his native Germany, makes strictly German-style beer and you will find two different brews on tap along with a short menu of German dishes (spetzel, schnitzel) made fresh by Thomas’ bubbly Honduran wife.
 Their schnauzer, Sammy, usually makes an appearance too.
 Locals fill the place.
 Laughter spills out into the street–mostly Thomas’ laughter.
 He is visibly thrilled every time someone takes a sip.

 It’s a good thing Thomas is getting joy out of his beer because he certainly isn’t getting rich.
 At 55 Lempiras (less than US$3) for a half liter of the delicious stuff, Thomas’ handcrafted beer is only slightly more expensive than a liter of Salva Vida, the ubiquitous but mediocre beer of Honduras.

-We are happy to report that microbreweries are gaining a foothold in Central America (more on that in future posts) but we can say with certainty that the stuff Thomas is making in tiny, remote Copán Ruinas is by far the best microbrew in the region.
+We are happy to report that microbreweries are gaining a foothold in Central America but we can say with certainty that the stuff Thomas is making in tiny, remote Copán Ruinas is by far the best microbrew in the region.